"Have you ever picked up a book on writing, exhilarated

 THE EDITORS, VICTORIA, PREMIER ISSUE, 1987

 I cannot write about shadow mentors and not mention, not so much an author, but rather an influence that has also overshadowed everything I have ever written: the original Victoria magazine under the direction of former editor Nancy Lindemeyer.
 From the premier issue in 1987, I knew my heart found what it had been longing for in my young life.
 Here was a magazine that spoke to the softer, gentler side of life.
 It celebrated the creativity of women who followed their dreams.
-It recognized the intrinsic value of, and need for beauty, in our lives.
+It recognized the intrinsic value of and need for beauty in our lives.

 Two lovely blog followers recently contacted me to say that my style of writing happily reminds them of the Victoria magazine.
 Seriously?
 Oh, my goodness!
 "Reading your blog this morning made me realize that you have become my gentle moments of Victoria magazine.
 I spent many cherished moments with Victoria magazine and have missed the peace and grace it brought.
 I'm grateful to have you in my life to take me back to those treasured memories."
 I am in awe and deep gratitude.
 In the early days of my writing, I had so longed to be able to make words sing beautifully—just like the women who wrote those lovely articles in the magazine—never ever dreaming I might one day find some measure of success.
 I am so grateful to the Lord for the privilege to follow my heart in this way.

-My husband's aunt introduced me to The Right to Write years ago.
+My husband's aunt introduced me years ago to The Right to Write by Julia Cameron.
 A godsend.
 What a stroke of genius to have those words right in the title.
 You see, for whatever odd reason, I needed permission to write; I needed to know that I had a right to write.
 That it wasn’t just for folks who knew they were destined to write since they were five years old....being the late bloomer that I am.
 I loved Julia’s words of affirmation when she said that as humans, we all have the right to make art.
 We all have the right to write.
 And with those words ringing in my ear, I had the courage to step out into my destiny.

 "At last I understood that writing was this: an impulse to share